Non-Cross Diffusion for Semantic Consistency: Method

+To better evaluate the consistency of the inference flow for image generation, we propose a metric by computing the similarity between intermediate generated image $\hat{x}_0^t$ in timestep $t$ and the final generated image $\hat{x}_0$ based on peak signal-to-noise ratio (PSNR) as follows:

 \textbf{Training Stage.} The cornerstone of our training strategy is to circumvent trivial solutions and avoid training collapse.
 To achieve this, we replace the use of initial noise $\epsilon$ with predicted noise $\hat{\epsilon}$.
 This substitution is critical in refining our model’s predictive accuracy since it can effectively avoid trivial solutions.
-Furthermore, we introduce a bootstrap strategy in the training stage, which adds robustness to the learning process and avoids misleading of the predicted noise $\hat{\epsilon}$ in the early stage.
+However, in the initial training phase, the substantial error $\|\epsilon-\hat{\epsilon}\|^2$ indicates $\hat{\epsilon}$'s poor estimation.
+Hence, a bootstrap strategy is introduced to $\hat{\epsilon}$ during training, preventing misleading estimation of $\hat{\epsilon}$ and thus enhancing learning robustness in the early stage.

 As illustrated in Fig.~\ref{overview}, our training objective is formulated as follows: